Magnitude 6.4 earthquake shakes parts of Northern California

 Authorities closed an important bridge in Ferndale that was showing damage.
 The state highway department tweeted a photo showing crumpled pavement.

 State Sen. Mike McGuire, who represents the area, said the small city of Rio Dell, home to just a few thousand people, sustained most of the damage.
-McGuire was not in the area at the time of the earthquake, but received reports of “violent,” sustained shaking, he said.
+McGuire said he was not in the area at the time of the earthquake, but received reports of “violent,” sustained shaking.

 There was one confirmed structural fire, a few structures came off their foundations, and the municipal water system was damaged but it was unclear if any homes and businesses lost access to water, McGuire said.